 Wright asked his son to get a taxi and then the two grabbed the first train back to Spring Green.

-Trying to reconstruct what happened has always been difficult since the murderer died on October 7, before a trial could be held.
-The two survivors (Billy Weston and draftsman Herbert Fritz, later Fritz, Sr.) never talked about the murders.
+The murderer died on October 7, before a trial could be held.
+Additionally, the two survivors (Billy Weston and draftsman Herbert Fritz) never talked about the murders.
 Who’d want to?
-Fritz survived by jumping out of a window on the south facade of the house and breaking his arm doing so.
-Weston (who buried his own son the next week) was attacked by Carlton, luckily with the blunt end of the ax, and apparently left for dead.
+Carlton not only attacked Weston (who he left for dead), but he murdered Weston’s son, Ernest.
+Fritz survived by jumping out of a window on the south side of the house, breaking his arm.

-While we’ll never know things about the murders, I have heard theories about them.
-Some of these include: Carlton’s supposed disapproval of Wright’s lifestyle and his fear of being deported possibly to fight in the first World War; a Chicago mob hit (Wright spoke in his autobiography of disagreements with the “union boys” over Midway Gardens); and Wright putting out a contract on Mamah.
+Some have unsubstantiated theories about the murders.
+These include: Carlton disapproved of Wright’s lifestyle; Carlton’s paranoia took a bad turn for fear of deportation in order to fight in the first World War; that this was a Chicago mob hit (Wright spoke in his autobiography of disagreements with the “union boys” over Wright’s Midway Gardens); and Wright put out a contract to murder Mamah.

-I even had a former tour guide at another Wright house—after taking a four-hour Taliesin “Estate” tour with me—come up to say that he had been hoping to get the “real story” behind the murders from a Taliesin tour guide.
+I even had a former guide from another Wright house—after taking a four-hour Taliesin “Estate” tour with me—come up to say that he had been hoping to get the “real story” behind the murders from a Taliesin tour guide.

 By the way, just so it’s all said: I have posted the basics of what we know about the first fire, above.
 There is no secret stash of information given to those at Taliesin about what “really happened” during the 1914 fire.

-The theories that Wright had something to do with the murders make me wonder: what kind of person do you think Wright was?
-Sure, he left his first wife, sometimes (maybe a lot of times) had problems with money, and could sometimes say outrageous things about buildings and cities (here’s one article on negative things from him about Pittsburgh).
-But any of those things are far away from being a murderer.
-And finally, as for Wright ordering a hit on Mamah: putting aside the fact that Wright was not a murderer, (a) what self-respecting mobster would have expected Wright to come through with the money on a hit; and (b) if all else, I don’t think the man would have destroyed his own home.
+Finally, as for Wright ordering a hit on Mamah: putting aside the fact that Wright was not a murderer, (a) what self-respecting mobster would have expected Wright to come through with the money on a hit; and (b) if all else, I don’t think Wright would have destroyed his own home.

 But to get back to the 1914 fire: Wright was devastated.
 Who wouldn’t be?
 He left for work in Chicago on a summer’s day in the middle of the week and came back that Saturday to a complete, unreal nightmare.
 And probably nothing could touch the guilt the man must have felt for hiring Carlton.
 Finally, the emotional weight of such a horrific and terrifying end to his life with Mamah must have been overwhelming.
 In fact, as far as I know, his painful and poignant writing about the fire was only done once: in his autobiography.
 I encourage you to seek out his autobiography to read his words (in three editions: published in 1932 and updated in 1943, which was republished in 1977), but here’s his writing about burying Mamah: